-- Program Tools: Find resources to guide you in starting, expanding and reflecting on your garden-based learning program.
+- Program Tools: Designed in partnership with the American Horticultural Society, Sowing the Seeds of Success is our web-based program planning tool.
+These resources will walk you through the organizational aspects of a gardening program.
+Find tools to help start, sustain, expand, and reflect on your program.
 Do you want to highlight the benefits of garden-based learning for your funding proposal or to rally community support?
 Are you looking for ways to integrate more youth leadership into your program?
 Or are you looking for some quick grab-and-go activities to measure your program’s effectiveness?

 - Lessons: Locate garden-based activities appropriate for a single afternoon, a six-week project, or that can be incorporated into another program.
 Most of these activities are designed to target ages 6 to 14 and be easily adapted for other ages.